skeezix/emacs-attacks/README.md

 - hook people into working on mapscripts and AI scripts (bresenham bee line AI isn't very useful, especially with water in the way)
 - large map handling (scrolling the map viewport, not actually the buffer.. rendering this many small images slows down Emacs when its a huge map!)

+How to play? (to be expanded upon once there is much to do..)
+- viewport - Emacs speed at rendering thousands of small images isn't great, so if your Emacs isn't performing well, or if you just prefer, you can set a smaller viewport size; the viewport is the region size of the map to render, and it can scroll around the map surface (assuming the viewport is smaller than the map.)
+The term viewport is chosen due to Emacs already using terms like window and frame in odd fashions.

 Contributing:
 - all are welcome!
 - check the license - currently aiming for GPLv3 on all assets for maximum compatibility with Emacs itself